ferhatsirin/BookStoreProject/README.md

 ### Implementation

-3 main entites Book, Author, Publisher is created to represent the respective data.
+3 main entites Book, Author, Publisher are created to represent the respective data.

 Author and Publisher have name, email and address properties.